theIvanR/torch-on-clunkers/README.md

 Before building from source, check if a *prebuilt wheel is available for your setup*.
 I recommend using 2.0.1 as this is the stable and well tested wheel for all arches.
 2.7.1 wheel is currently a WIP and I am in active contact with pytorch developers in order to improve the wheel.

 ---
+# NOTE CUDNNN is broken on all of these atm as *surprise* cudnn 8.9.7 does not support kepler.
+Rebuilding the wheels.

 High Performance Wheels: (MKL + MKLDNN + CUDNN + AVX1)
 | PyTorch Version | Python | CUDA | Wheel |
 |-----------------|--------|------|-------|